PASTAplus/metapype-eml/README.md

 applications.

-This version of Metapype is designed to reflect the content structure of the Ecological Metadata Language (EML) XML schema; it is not, however, locked into a specific version of EML.
+This version of Metapype is designed to reflect the content structure of the Ecological Metadata Language (EML) XML schema (version 2.2.0); it is not, however, locked into a specific version of EML.
 As such, Metapype can support multiple versions of metadata standards.

 Metapype is divided into a metadata content model and a set of validation rules that enforce model compliance to a specific metadata standard, including